simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 Rouven having dinner at our spot in the scout's camping grounds
 <img src="/career-breaking/assets/images/IMG_20230407_201541145.jpeg" class="img-responsive">

 We set off early, 9am, next day after a better night's sleep.
-The next destination was unknown exactly, but all we had to do was follow the route 1 route and arrive somewhere just shy of Aberdeen.
+The next destination was not precisely known, but all we had to do was follow the route 1 route and arrive somewhere just shy of Aberdeen.
 The day passed by nicely.
 At some point mid morning I realised that traveling like this, by bike, was now my new favourite way to get around.
-I have no explicit reason why, but it's hard to ignore the perpetually pleasant feeling that comes from gliding around on a well functioning bicycle.
+I have no explicit reason why, but it's hard to ignore the perpetually pleasant feeling that comes from gliding around on a well functioning bicycle.<br />
 The blissful travelling was occasionally jolted by a pang of nerves as I'd remember the unknown of what was in-store upon arrival.
 Please don't let them be crazy.
 6 weeks is not a long time, but it's long enough to suffer if I found the hosts difficult.
-I'd take a breath and look at the wonderful scenery to bring myself out from the spiralling hole that we call worry.
+I'd take a breath and look at the wonderful scenery to bring myself out from the spiralling hole of worry.

 <br />
 National cycle network sign post for route 1